pybites/pybites.github.io-source/content/guest-covid-19-data-analysis-pandas.md

 Title: Analyzing covid-19 data with pandas and matplotlib
-Date: 2020-07-12
+Date: 2020-07-13 09:13
-Category: Learning
+Category: Data
 Tags: guest, pandas, matplotlib, data analysis
 Slug: guest-covid-19-data-analysis-pandas
 Authors: Cedric Sambre
 summary: One moment I was solving a pandas challenge, next I was analyzing real world covid-19 data with python...

-Some time ago, I was talking to [Martin](https://twitter.com/clamytoe) on the Pybites Slack about a challenge that involved the `pandas` library.
+Some time ago, I was talking to [Martin](https://twitter.com/clamytoe) on the [Pybites Slack](https://pybit.es/pages/community.html) about a challenge that involved the `pandas` library.

 I never really looked at data analysis, but triggered to complete the challenge ahead, I dove into the library and immediately noticed how strong it was to manage large data collections.